 By whom impelled, by whom compelled, does the mind soar forth.
 By whom enjoined does the breath march on as the first.
 By whom is this speech impelled with which people speak.
 And who is the God that joins the sight and the hearing.
 That which is the hearing behind hearing, the thinking behind thinking, the speech behind speech, the sight behind sight.
 It is also the breath behind breathing.
 Freed completely from these, the wise become immortal when they depart from this world.
 Sight does not reach there, neither does thinking or speech.
 We don't know.
 We can't perceive.

 Not what they hear, venerate.
 Which one cannot see with one's sight.
-By which one sees sight itself learned that that alone is Brahman, not what they hear venerate.
-Which one cannot hear with one's hearing, by which hearing itself is heard.
-Learn that this alone is Brahman.
+By which one sees sight itself, learn that that alone is Brahman, not what they hear venerate.
+Which one cannot hear with one's hearing, by which hearing itself is heard, learn that this alone is Brahman.
 Not what they hear venerate.
 Which one cannot breathe through breathing, by which breathing itself is drawn forth.
-Learned that that alone is Brahman, not what they hear venerate.
-[SPEAKING HINDI]
+Learn that that alone is Brahman, not what they hear venerate.
+Om Shanti.

 I am happy and privilege to introduce our first speaker tonight, Sadhak Akshar, whose guru is Mohan Swami Maharaj of the BAP Swaminarayan Sanstha.
 Akshar was born and raised in Gujarat in India.
 For the past six years, he has been a student at the BAP Swaminarayan Sanskrit Mahavidyalaya in Sarangpur Gujarat in India, a college of Somnath Sanskrit college.
 He is specialized in Vedanta, and the Prasthanatrayi, and has received both his BA and MA in Swaminarayan Vedanta.